-- 1. 'Constitutional Morality' is rooted in the Constitution itself and is founded on its essential facets.
-Explain the doctrine of 'Constitutional Morality' with the help of relevant judicial decisions 2021 - "Parliament's power to amend the Constitution is a limited power and it cannot be enlarged into absolute power."
+- 1. The most significant achievement of modern law in India is the constitutionalization of environmental problems by the Supreme Court."
+Discuss this statement with the help of relevant case laws.
+2022 - 2.
+"Right of movement and residence throughout the territory of India are freely available to the Indian citizens, but these rights are not absolute."
+Comment.
+2022 - 3.
+'Constitutional Morality' is rooted in the Constitution itself and is founded on its essential facets.
+Explain the doctrine of 'Constitutional Morality' with the help of relevant judicial decisions 2021 - 4.
+"Parliament's power to amend the Constitution is a limited power and it cannot be enlarged into absolute power."
 In the light of this statement explain whether Parliament under Article 368 of the Constitution can destroy the Basic Structure of the Constitution by expanding its amending power?

-2019 - 3.
+2019 - 5.
 Under what circumstances can the Financial Emergency be proclaimed by the President of India?
 What consequences follow when such a declaration remains in force?
-2018 - Examine the scope of Fundamental Rights in the light of the latest judgement of the Supreme Court on Right to Privacy.
-2017 - Discuss each adjective attached to the word 'Republic' in the preamble.
+2018 - 6.
+Examine the scope of Fundamental Rights in the light of the latest judgement of the Supreme Court on Right to Privacy.
+2017 - 7.
+Discuss each adjective attached to the word 'Republic' in the preamble.
 Are they defendable in the present circumstances stances?
-2016 - Discuss the possible factors that inhibit India from enacting for its citizens a uniform civil code as provided for in the Directive Principles of State Policy.
-2015 - 7.
+2016 - 8.
+Discuss the possible factors that inhibit India from enacting for its citizens a uniform civil code as provided for in the Directive Principles of State Policy.
+2015 - 9.
 Khap Panchayats have been in the news for functioning as extraconstitutional authorities, often delivering pronouncements amounting to human rights violations.
 Discuss critically the actions taken by the legislative, executive and the judiciary to set the things right in this regard.
-2015 - 8.
+2015 - 10.
 Does the right to clean environment entail legal regulations on burning crackers during Diwali?
 Discuss in the light of Article 21 of the Indian Constitution and Judgement(s) of the Apex Court in this regard.
-2015 - 9.
+2015 - 11.
 What do you understand by the concept "freedom of speech and expression"?
 Does it cover hate speech also?
 Why do the films in India stand on a slightly different plane from other forms of expression?
 Discuss.
-2014 - 10.Discuss Section 66A of IT Act, with reference to its alleged violation of Article 19 of the Constitution.
+2014 - 12.
+Discuss Section 66A of IT Act, with reference to its alleged violation of Article 19 of the Constitution.
 2013